Wolstonbury Hill: Geology

 South of Hurstpierpoint ridge, the clay vale lies beneath the jutting profile and complex scarp and foot of Wolstonbury Hill.

-The approach from the north is characterised by a network of linked or closely spaced woodlands (some parts ancient) centred on the designed landscape at Danny House.
+The approach from the north is characterised by a network of linked or closely-spaced woodlands (some parts ancient) centred on the designed landscape at Danny House.

 Flora and fauna

 At least 11 species of orchid can be found on Wolstonbury Hill, including the Man Orchid (Orchis anthroporum), one of only three sites in Sussex.
 Obviously, due to its rarity, the exact location is known to only a few and not divulged openly.

 From early spring until autumn, you’ll find over 30 species of butterfly including the Adonis Blue, another rarity and classified as a species of conservation concern.
-Part of the success of the survival of the Adonis Blue on Wolstonbury Hill is due to the managed grazing.
+Part of the success of the survival of the Adonis blue butterfly on Wolstonbury Hill is due to the managed grazing.
 Allowing livestock to graze instead of mowing the grassland allows ant hills to become widespread.
-Each of these ant hills contain a colony of ants which have a symbiotic relationship with the adonis blue butterfly.
+Each of these ant hills contain a colony of ants which have a symbiotic relationship with the Adonis blue.
 The butterfly chrysalis is protected by ants until it hatches into a caterpillar.
 The ants milk the sweet sugary honeydew from the caterpillar’s gland, and in return the ants guard the growing caterpillars from predatory wasps.